Injured as a passenger in a car accident – Who do you sue?

 The driver seemed fine with the claim at first until it came time to settle her case.
 He heard how much money we demanded and he angrily called our office and told us he was not at fault for the accident, the gravel was.
 However, his insurance company had already accepted liability for the accident.

 Our client was also upset as she did not want to anger her friend.
-We advised our client that if the driver was not at fault for the accident, then there would be zero recovery.
-In the end, our client agreed to continue to pursue the case and she recovered nicely for her injuries.
+We advised our client that if the driver was not at fault for the accident, then there would be zero recoveries.
+In the end, our client agreed to continue to pursue the case and she recovered nicely from her injuries.

 As an aside, as a passenger, if you are injured as a passenger in a car accident, you are also entitled to utilize the driver’s medpay insurance through his/her own insurance policy to pay for some of your medical bills.

 I have received several calls in the past couple years from people who were Injured as a passenger in a car accident involving an Uber driver.
 I generally support the rideshare concept but have noticed that often when I see a car driving erratically it often is a rideshare vehicle.

 If you are injured as a passenger in the back of an Uber, you can recover for your injuries.
 The issue again will be who caused the accident, the Uber or Lyft driver or the driver of the other car.
 I have handled cases where a passenger was injured by a third party while driving in an Uber and I have also represented Uber drivers who were injured by others while driving.